ogulcanfirat00/qa_automation_project/README.md

-# Insider QA Automation Project
+# Insider QA Automation Project - Ogulcan Firat, ogulcanfrat35@gmail.com

 This project implements an end-to-end automated testing solution for the Insider career page using Playwright and Python.